syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/file-manager/file-system-provider.md

 ```

-* After cloning, open the root folder and run the command **npm install** command.
+* After cloning, open the root folder and run the **npm install** command.

-To set the port in which the project to be hosted.
-Run the following command.
+To set the port in which the project is to be hosted, run the following command.

 ```typescript